Have you ever considered turning to Podcasts for anxiety support you when you feel anxious or worried?

 Coping with anxiety and feelings of worry is a completely personal journey.
 What works for one person may not work for another.
 It’s important to try and figure out what calms you down and how you can achieve a better sense of self, whether that’s going for a run, taking a yoga class or meditating before bed.

-Have you tried listening to a podcast?
+Have you tried listening to podcasts for anxiety?

 Podcasts are a great way to take in information and learn something new.
 You don’t need to take any time out of your day, simply pop in some headphones on your morning commute or lunch break and listen.
 There are several fantastic podcasts that not only discuss anxiety and mental health but also provide actionable tips and advice.
 If you’re not sure where to start, try out these nine podcasts.